GioBonvi/GoogleContactsEventsNotifier/docs/install-and-setup.md

 ### Optional customization

-This second groups of settings contains some variables than you could leave as they are, but you are warmly encouraged to edit them, so as to fit your exact needs.
+This second group of settings contains some variables that you could leave as they are, but you are warmly encouraged to edit them to fit your exact needs.
 These are the names of the variables:

 - `settings.user.eventSource`